fitodic/centerline/README.md

 Roads, rivers and similar linear structures are often represented by long and complex polygons.
 Since one of the most important attributes of a linear structure is its length, extracting that attribute from a polygon can prove to be more or less difficult.

-This Python script takes the polygons from a Shapefile, calculates the centerline of each polygon and exports the into a separate Shapefile.
+There are two Python scripts.
+The first one, *centerline.py* handles the basic computations and can be used as a stand-alone script.
+The second one, *shp2centerline.py* has a more specific nature.
+The input is a Shapefile that contains polygons.
+It takes each polygon and calculates its centerline by calling the *centerline.py*.
+The output is also a Shapefile which contains MultiLineStrings.

 ------------------

 ###Usage:
-In order to calculate the centerlines from the polygons saved within a Shapefile, open the Terminal and type:
+In order to calculate the centerlines from the polygons saved within a Shapefile, open the Terminal (Ctrl + Alt + T) and type:
 ```
-$ python shp2centerline.py INPUT_SHP OUTPUT_SHP INTERPOLATION_DISTANCE
+$ python shp2centerline.py INPUT_SHP OUTPUT_SHP BORDER_DENSITY
 ```
-The INTERPOLATION_DISTANCE parameter is optional.
+The BORDER_DENSITY parameter is optional.
 If not specified, the default value is 0.5.
 For more information type:
 ```
 $ python shp2centerline.py -h
 ```
-**Important**:
+**Warning**:
-INPUT_SHP file has to have one column called **id** which has unique values or script will fail to execute successfully.
+The INPUT_SHP file needs to have a column called **id** with unique values or the script will fail to execute successfully.

 ###Requirements:
 1. [Python 2.7+](https://www.python.org/download/releases/2.7/)